 Signs of Labor – Is It Baby Time?

-Others, may feel sniffly for a day or two, after that a mild sore throat sets in, but it’s not until a few days later that the energy levels drop and bed rest is needed.
-Looking back, it is easy to see when sickness began, but at the beginning, symptoms were so mild it was difficult to determine if it was sickness or just something else.
-It could very well have been allergies, but a few days in it became obvious that it was actually a virus.
+Other may feel sniffly for a day or two, after that a mild sore throat sets in, but it’s not until a few days later that the energy levels drop and bed rest is needed.
+Looking back, it is easy to see when sickness began.
+At the beginning, symptoms were so mild it was difficult to determine if it was sickness.
+It could very well have been allergies!
+However, a few days in it became obvious it was a virus.

 Early Signs of Labor